DanielSarmiento04/augmented_reality_mobile_application/README.md

 This Android application utilizes Augmented Reality (AR) and Artificial Intelligence (AI) to provide an interactive and intuitive platform for industrial equipment maintenance, specifically focusing on a centrifugal pump.
 The goal is to enhance knowledge management and streamline maintenance procedures by overlaying digital information, 3D models, and guided steps onto the real-world view of the equipment.
 The application integrates user authentication, PDF manual viewing, and real-time object detection to assist technicians during maintenance tasks.

+> [!IMPORTANT]
+> Best model tf and glb files might put in assets, must be requested from the authors

 ## Features

 *   **User Authentication:** Secure login system for authorized personnel.